What degree do you need to be a hotel manager?

 Most graduate programs are between nine months and a year.

-Although if your program includes an extra specialisation or an internship, it may take longer to complete.
+Although if your program includes an extra specialization or an internship, it may take longer to complete.

-How do I choose a hospitality management program?
+How do I choose a hotel management program?

 While hundreds of institutions worldwide offer hospitality or hotel management degrees, not all offer the same quality of learning as you’d get from a school like Les Roche.